 \section{Acknowledgement}

-The author would like to express his sincere gratitude to Prof.~Minoru Hirose for his many helpful pieces of advice.
-The author also would like to thank Hanamichi Kawamura for his help in revising this paper.
-Thanks are also due to Takumi Maesaka, Osanai Nozomu, and Itto Matsubara for their valuable advice on this manuscript.
+The author would like to express his sincere gratitude to Prof. Minoru Hirose for his many helpful suggestions and valuable advice.
+The author is also grateful to the referee for a careful reading of the manuscript.
+The author would like to thank Hanamichi Kawamura for his assistance in revising the manuscript.
+Thanks are also due to Takumi Maesaka, Nozomu Osanai, and Itto Matsubara for their valuable comments and advice.
 This work was supported by the Academic Research Club of KADOKAWA DWANGO Educational Institute.